sheki/parse-blog/content/note/books.md

 * Beyond Weird - Quantum Physics
 * Games and Decisions: Introduction and Critical Survey (Dover Books on Mathematics)
 * Mindset: The New Psychology of Success
-* The Last Wilderness, A Journey into Silence
 * How to Be Everything: A Guide for Those Who (Still) Don't Know What They Want to Be When They Grow Up
 * I Found My Tribe: A Memoir
 * Quantum Computing from the ground up
 * Thinking Strategically - the competitive edge in business in politics and everyday life
 * The Decadent Society: How We Became the Victims of Our Own Success Hardcover – February 25, 2020
 * Our Man: Richard Holbrooke and the End of the American Century - American Foreign policy biography
+* The Splendid and the Vile: A Saga of Churchill, Family, and Defiance During the Blitz

 # Fiction
 * In The Midst of Winter (Isabelle Allende)